acatinfd/gifme/README.md

 # gifme
 Gifme is a demo gif sharing app for iOS.
 It is not intened for app store use.
+If you're looking to code along with us during the presentation, check out the branch 'presentation'.

 # Thanks To
 Giphy.com for the API (Powered by Giphy)